MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/ccsd_example.md

     ``

-    We can then see that if one finds amplitudes such that the ``\Omega`` found by using the biorthogonal states they will also make the ``\tilde \Omega`` be zero, which is the condition we want to solve for.
+    We can then see that if one finds amplitudes such that the ``\Omega`` found by using the biorthogonal states is zero, they will also make the ``\tilde \Omega`` be zero, which is the condition we want to solve for.
     This is nice as we can safely "pretend" there exists a biorthogonal basis which produces much simpler expressions and are therefore more efficient to derive and numerically compute.

-Since we do not want to (and often can not, see note above) make an explicit expression for a biorthogonal bra we provide the function [`project_biorthogonal`](@ref) which lets us insert Kronecker deltas according to the definition of the biorthogonality in addition to the [`symmetrize`](@ref) function to expand the permutations required by the biorthogonality.
+Since we do not want to (and often can not, see note above) make an explicit expression for a biorthogonal bra, we provide the function [`project_biorthogonal`](@ref) which lets us insert Kronecker deltas according to the definition of the biorthogonality, and the [`symmetrize`](@ref) function to expand the permutations required by the biorthogonality.
 We can reproduce the same behaviour as for the biorthogonal doubles from above as